 - The above Parking Income is based on year 2019/20. - Costs are estimated figures based on current run rates.
-There could potentially be other associated costs that are unseen at this time. - Forecasted Environmental Crime FPN income is based on an estimated successful payment rate of 60%. - Forecasted costs have been based on back office costs of £5 per FPN on an average issuance rate of 3500 FPN per annum and an initial start-up cost of £2,500.
+There could potentially be other associated costs that are unseen at this time. - Forecasted Environmental Crime FPN income is based on an estimated successful payment rate of 60%. - Forecasted costs have been based on back office costs of £5 per FPN on an average issuance rate of 3500 FPN per annum and an initial start-up cost of £2,500. - 5.7 In all options, the Council would retain all income derived from Fixed Penalty Notices, which would offset costs.
+It is expected that income will decrease over time as engagement and education, together with deterrence, increases, and there is a positive behaviour change.

-7 Performance Reporting
+6 Performance Reporting

-7.1 With the significant partnership working with both Police Scotland and the Scottish Fire and Rescue Service, with regards to environmental crime, reporting performance regularly to the Police and Fire & Rescue Board would provide the necessary governance structure, robust process and scrutiny to the operations and management of this regulatory function going forward.
+6.1 In the significant partnership working relations with both Police Scotland and the Scottish Fire and Rescue Service, with regards to environmental crime, reporting performance regularly to the Police and Fire & Rescue Board would provide the necessary governance structure, robust process and scrutiny to the operations and management of this regulatory function going forward.

-8 Report Implications
+7 Report Implications

-8.1 Resource
+7.1 Resource

 The assessment and options appraisal for the creation of a dedicated environmental crime enforcement resource is detailed within the report.
-The option of utilising the current parking attendant provider on a pilot basis will require additional revenue budget.
+Utilising any of the options will require additional revenue budget.
 However, this cost will be offset by the income generated by the issuance and payment of fixed penalty notices.
 There is a potential for Midlothian Council to fully cover costs, with a potential surplus for reinvestment into strategy actions.
 As behaviour changes within the communities, income is likely to fall.

-6.2 Digital
+7.2 Digital